Trade Schools, Colleges & Universities

 - U.S. Census Bureau

-According to DEO, below are the occupations expected to see the most rapid growth in Orange County between 2019 and 2027.
-Wage information is drawn from 2019 Bureau of Labor Statistics (BLS) data for the Orlando-Kissimmee-Sanford metro area.
+According to EDD projections, the occupations below are expected to see the highest rates of job growth in Fresno County between 2016 and 2026.
+Wage information is based on 2019 Bureau of Labor Statistics (BLS) data for the county.

 Good-Paying Careers With the Most Yearly Job Openings